This part of the userguide, covers how to use Jawin when calling

 There is one special case that needs a few additional words, the

-handling of socalled [out]
+handling of socalled [out] parameters. [out]

 parameters are usually used when a method returns several values